initMonte/all-in-one-api/README.md

 # All In One API

-[All In One API](https://allinoneapi.vercel.app) is a free online REST API that you can use anytime, without a key and with diferent languages for all kind of projects without running server-side code.
+[All In One API](https://allinoneapi.vercel.app) is a free online REST API that you can use anytime, without a key and with diferent languages for all kind of projects without running any server-side code.

 It's a really useful tool for tests, teaching and sample codes.